 What’s do most discussions about the 1918 Flu miss?
 The fact that an estimated 500 million contracted the virus.
 That is, 10 times as many people contracted the virus as died from it.

 Many Survivors Suffered New, Crippling Illnesses

 Technically, the majority recovered—though to what extent we do not know.
 It might be more accurate to say that they survived.
-Medical science was ill-prepared to investigate fully.
+Medical science proved ill-prepared to investigate fully.
 Lingering effects might have been attributed to other causes.